-ITAL 111 Comprehensive Beginning Italian for Spanish Speakers (Spring 2020)*
+ITAL 111 Comprehensive Beginning Italian for Spanish Speakers I and II

 IS THIS ITALIAN OR SPANISH?

-IF YOU SPEAK SPANISH, LEARN ITALIAN IN A FAST-TRACK CLASS DESIGNED FOR YOU!
+IF YOU ARE A SPANISH SPEAKER, LEARN ITALIAN IN A CLASS DESIGNED FOR YOU!

 To quickly share this page, please use: tinyurl.com/ISSatMSU